judywangstat/HCP/README.md

 If the above two conditions are not met, the file **paths** in each `.R` file must be manually configured, including specifying paths for function calls, loading input data, and saving results; see the **Note** at the end for details.

-Once the paths are correctly set, simply click on the `main.R` file in each folder to run the program directly.
+Once the paths are correctly set, simply click on the `"main.R"` file in each folder to run the program directly.
 The results will be automatically saved in the corresponding folder as `"final_results_reproduce.csv"`.
 Our original results, stored as `"final_results.csv"`, are in the same folder and can be used for comparison before and after reproduction.
 See the **example**  below for details.

 ## Example
 To reproduce the results in **Table 1** of the paper, navigate to [this repository](https://github.com/judywangstat/HCP.git), click the green **"Code"** button in the top right corner, and select **"Download ZIP"**.
-After downloading the ZIP file, extract it, navigate to the `simulation` folder, and enter the `Table 1` directory.
+After downloading the ZIP file, extract it, navigate to the `"simulation"` folder, and enter the `"Table 1"` directory.
 Table 1 can be reproduced in either of two ways:
 1. **Generate the entire Table 1** – A straightforward and convenient approach that requires no manual setup.
 The steps are as follows:
-     - Open the `main.R` file in the `Table 1` folder.
+     - Open the `"main.R"` file in the `"Table 1"` folder.
      - Run the script.
-     - The complete results for Table 1 will be saved as `"final_results_reproduce.csv"` in the `Table 1` folder.
+     - The complete results for Table 1 will be saved as `"final_results_reproduce.csv"` in the `"Table 1"` folder.

 2. **Compute each value in Table 1 individually** – A faster approach, useful for a quick verification.
 The steps are as follows:
-   - Open a single master code file in the `Table 1` folder, such as the HCP method (`HCP_marginal.R`), or other methods like `DWR.R`, `LC.R`, or `LMEM.R`.
+   - Open a single master code file in the `"Table 1"` folder, such as the HCP method (`"HCP_marginal.R"`), or other methods like `"DWR.R"`, `"LC.R"`, or `"LMEM.R"`.
    - Use the following code to clear the workspace and free memory:
      ```R
      rm(list = ls())